When Businesses Don't Make Plans... They Plan To Fail.

 - Buying out shares in a partnership when one partner dies (funding the buy-sell agreement)

-- Upholding a business’s reputation and retain key clients in businesses built on the founder’s name, such as a law firm or doctor’s office- either before an ownership change
+- Upholding a business’s reputation and retain key clients in businesses built on the founder’s name, such as a law firm or doctor’s office so that the business can be sold.

-- Repaying business loans that were in the person’s name, or were co-signed
+- Repaying business loans that were in the person’s name or the name of a business.

 If your family had the foresight to invest in real estate decades ago, they may be in the enviable position of sitting on a goldmine.
 The problem for property owners in NYC is the tax exposure when transitioning to the next generation.